 - Follow the prompts to complete the installation.

-- Once the update is installed, restart Outlook and check to see if the issue is resolved.
+- Once the update is installed, restart Outlook and check if the issue is resolved.

 - Open Outlook and click on the File tab in the top left corner of the screen.